Partly Cloudy. 0% chance of precipitation.

 Portland’s creative “maker” spirit fosters a spectacular fashion scene, and the city’s unique style is showcased at these can’t-miss fashion events.

-This Thanksgiving weekend, skip the Black Friday frenzy — and the sales tax — in favor of a fun, made-in-Portland alternative: Little Boxes.
+Skip the Black Friday frenzy (and the sales tax) in favor of a fun, locally made alternative: Little Boxes (Nov.
+24–26, 2017).

 The walkable retail stretches of historic Sellwood-Moreland evoke a bygone era, and have enough surprises to turn anyone into a collector.